isabella232/win32-pr.es-es/desktop-src/DirectShow/avencvideoheaderhours-property.md

 ## <a name="property-value"></a>Valor de propiedad

-El intervalo válido de esta propiedad es de 0 a 23, ambos inclusive.
+El intervalo válido de esta propiedad es de 0 a 23, ambos incluidos.

 ## <a name="requirements"></a>Requisitos